boytchev/suica/docs/internals.md

 To test only part of the test cases, a string template is given as a parameter to the tester.
 The following code [`test.html?convex`](../test/test.html?convex) will test all test cases with the substring *convex* in their names.

+Browsers have a standard way of reaction on non-standard web pages (e.g. missing closing tags, unregistered custom tags, etc).
+This is heavily used in all Suica examples.
+Tools that validate HTML pages may complain about Suica HTML code.

 # Using Three.js